 Is Penn Foster High School accredited?
 Will colleges accept my diploma?

-It is up to the individual college as to whether they will accept your diploma, but Penn Foster graduates have gone on to study at hundreds of universities nationwide.
+It is up to the individual college as to whether they will accept your diploma, but Penn Foster graduates have gone on to study at many universities nationwide.
 Remember, colleges have a variety of entry requirements, and not all colleges recognize all high school diplomas.